sergioKmoralesV/blockchain-light-twitter/client/README.md

 - **Currency Symbol:** In any case, we use ETH

 🚨 **IMPORTANT INFORMATION:** DON'T FORGET THAT YOUR NETWORK SHOULD BE THE SAME USED TO DEPLOY YOUR CONTRACT 🚨
+### Important remarks 👀
+- You can only edit 📝 and delete 🗑 **your own** contracts
+- We are using a web application (the application is not adapted for mobile users)
+- We are not saving users' information 👍 (only wallets addresses) for the purpose of tracking which posts are you able to edit/delete or not.
+- There is **no real time ⏰ update** if you do a tweet from other browser, laptop.
+Therefore, if you want to see the new changes from these options, please **refresh** the window.
+- ⚠️ Don't forget to use **test nets**.
+We don't make responsible for the usage of this application with no-test nets ETH wallets.